 In accordance with Title 50 RCW, the VRFA is self-insured for purposes of Unemployment Compensation.
-During 2020, there were no claims for unemployment compensation and no associated cost.
+During 2021, there was one claim for unemployment compensation with an associated cost of \$3.428.

 Workers Compensation

 Title 51 RCW requires the VRFA to ensure payment of benefits for job-related injuries and diseases through the Workers' Compensation fund or through self-insurance.
 The VRFA participates in the State of Washington's Workers' Compensation program.
 Premiums are based on individual employer's reported payroll hours and insurance rates based on each employer's risk classification and past experience.
 The premium is paid by employer and employee contributions.